 Summary

-Other climbing brands have come out with similar products, including the Mad Rock Lifeguard, the Click-Up Plus, the Trango Vergo, the Wild Country Revo, and the new Beal Birdie (read my review hereOpens in a new tab.).
+Other climbing brands have come out with similar products, including the Mad Rock Lifeguard, the Click-Up Plus, the Trango Vergo, the Wild Country Revo, and the new Beal Birdie (read my review here).
 They all work pretty well, with slightly different advantages and features, as well as price points.

 The GRIGRI isn’t a fail-safe, and isn’t perfect; but it helps to mitigate some of the risks inherent in rock climbing.
 Its wide availability and popularity make it a tool that every climber should know how to use.